inter-axee/release_test/README.md

 # release_test

-Repo to test automatic release notes from commit messages
+Repo to test automatic release notes from commit messages.

+Update some docs